 Summer can be demanding on your skin, with heat and humidity leading to oilier skin, breakouts, dehydration and sensitivity.
 We all know the dangers of sun damage, but did you know your skin is also vulnerable to pollution-induced pigmentation, lines and wrinkles?
-Here are my 3 top tips to maintain a happy, healthy skin barrier through the heatwave and beyond.
+Here are my 3 top tips to nourish and maintain a healthy skin barrier through the heatwave and beyond.

 - prevent skin congestion,